drshahizan/Python_EDA/assignment/hpdp/Pergolakan/case_study2a/readme.md

 ## Tools and Techniques

-To explore the dataset, you can use the following tools and techniques:

 - **Python Libraries**: Pandas, NumPy, and Matplotlib/Seaborn for data manipulation, exploration, and visualization.
 - **Jupyter Notebooks**: To document analyses, visualize data, and share insights.
-- **Statistical Methods**: Descriptive statistics, time series analysis, and regression modeling.
+- **Statistical Methods**: Descriptive statistics, time series analysis, and regression modelling.
 - **Geospatial Analysis**: If geographical data (such as state or district-level) is involved.

-Additionally, machine learning techniques can be applied for predictive modeling or clustering if needed.
+Additionally, machine learning techniques can be applied for predictive modelling or clustering if needed.

 For more details, you can explore the official COVID-19 dataset repository maintained by MoH-Malaysia.

 ---

 ## Downloading the Dataset

-**TODO** - add some explanation here

 ### Links of Dataset
 Cases by State: https://raw.githubusercontent.com/MoH-Malaysia/covid19-public/main/epidemic/cases_state.csv